SemkiShow/TimetableGenerator/README.md

 - Download the latest release
 - Unzip it
-- Run main or main.exe depending on your system
+- Run TimetableGenerator or TimetableGenerator.exe depending on your system

 ## How to build